 If the recommendations made in this chapter were in place during FY19, OAG would have generated an estimated \$2.7 million in additional revenue for its operations.
-As noted above, OAG appears to have under-billed for \$3.3 million in non-general funds, but over-billed for \$600,000 in general funds in FY19.
+As noted above, OAG appears to have under-billed for \$3.3 million in nongeneral funds, but over-billed for \$600,000 in general funds in FY19.

-Moving forward, the additional non-general fund revenue could be used to help pay for the agency's needs identified in this report.
+Moving forward, the additional nongeneral fund revenue could be used to help pay for the agency's needs identified in this report.
 OAG could use additional revenue to implement regular, performance-based pay increases for attorneys (Chapter 3).
 OAG could also use a portion of additional revenues to pay \$100,000 to \$160,000 needed for a new client services director position (Chapter 4).
 Several of OAG's 16 legal services sections face workload challenges and could benefit from additional staff (Chapter 3).
 For example, the Trial section needs additional staff to keep pace with its workload, and OAG did not bill for an estimated \$1 million worth of hours worked by this section's attorneys.
 If those hours were billed, OAG could afford up to six additional attorneys to support this or other sections.
 Correctional Litigation and Education sections could also benefit from additional staff, and a few large clients served by other sections may also benefit from having attorneys assigned to them full-time.
 Any addition of staff or increase in spending, beyond what is authorized in the Appropriation Act, would need to be approved through the budget process.

-Improved billing practices would have increased the cost of legal services for 54 OAG clients in FY19.
-Most clients would have seen small or modest increases in their legal services costs, ranging from a few thousand to a few hundred thousand dollars.
+Improved billing practices would have increased the cost of legal services for 54 OAG clients.
+Most clients would have experienced small or modest increases in their legal services costs, ranging from a few thousand to a few hundred thousand dollars.
 However, a few clients would have paid significantly more for legal services.
 The clients that would have paid the most are Department of Health Professions (\$400,000), Virginia Department of Health (\$250,000), and the Department of Motor Vehicles (\$210,000).
 Four other clients, including three public universities, would have seen cost increases of over \$100,000.
-(See Appendix G for estimates of how these changes would have affected clients' FY19 budgets.)
+(See Appendix G for what the estimated financial impact would have been in FY19 on each of the affected OAG clients.)